Spencer-Weston/DatatoTable/README.md

 ```

 ## Version 0.3
 This version is the first valid version uploaded to PyPi.
 It provides access to a database, automatically creates tables, and coerces data into a format that can be inserted into a table.
-It passes all tests in the test suite.
-However, bugs may appear in use cases undefined by the test case.
+It passes all tests in the test suite, but the test suite will need to be fleshed out as users come across problems not anticipated currently.

 ## Future Development
 ### Documentation